 2012-13: MacDermid skated in 65 games for Owen Sound in his first full season in the OHL.
 He scored 1 goal with 7 assists and was +7; finishing second on the Attack with 110 penalty minutes.
 Owen Sound finished second to OHL champion London in the Midwest Division and reached the second round in the playoffs.
 MacDermid had 3 assists and was +3 with 11 penalty minutes in 12 playoff games.

-MacDermid is a no nonsense, physically-punishing defenseman.
-Despite being 6’1 and 170 pounds, he likes to take the body and drop the gloves in defense of his teammates and to get the energy going.
-He has limited to no offensive upside and relies primarily on his average defensive game and physicality.
+MacDermid is the son of former NHL right wing Paul MacDermid and like his father relishes the physical aspects of the game and is a wiling combatant when the situation presents itself.
+He is a big, no nonsense, punishing defenseman.
+MacDermid likes to take the body and drop the gloves in defense of his teammates and to get the energy going.
+He has limited offensive upside — though he has shown some playmaking ability since joining the high-flying Otters.
+Overall, he relies primarily on his defensive play and physicality.